Ariganu/ariganu.github.io/_tabs/AI Disclaimer.md

 order: 4
 ---

 I support artists and creators.
-Copyrights must be respected.
+Copyrights and original works must be respected.

 I never use AI generated images or content in a public product.
 Commercial or not.